 When you’re visiting London, you’ll want to make sure that you come back with gifts and some experiences that you can ONLY get in the capital — otherwise, what’s the point in going?

-Apart from the obvious London attractions, like The London Eye, Buckingham Palace, The Shard, St Paul’s Cathedral and the Tower of London, there are some other places we recommend visiting if you want a souvenir that is truly unique to the city of London.
-Read on for 10 things you can only buy in London.
+Apart from the obvious attractions, like Buckingham Palace, The Shard, St Paul’s Cathedral and the Tower of London, here are some other places we recommend visiting if you want a souvenir that is truly unique to the city of London.

-A short walk from Tottenham Court Road and Holborn tube stations, there is a shop that sells only umbrellas and walking sticks.
-James Smith and Sons first opened in 1830 and the original Victorian shop front remains largely untouched.
+A short walk from Tottenham Court Road and Holborn tube stations, James Smith & Sons is a wonderful quirky shop that only sells umbrellas and walking sticks.
+First opened in 1830, the original Victorian shop front remains largely untouched!

 2. Tea from Fortnum & Mason

-OK, so there are a a few places across the globe that stock Fortnum & Mason’s tea, but nothing comes close to visiting their London store.
-Situated on Piccadilly, a stone’s throw from Piccadilly Circus, the shop has a wonderful clock that chimes every 15 minutes and again on the hour with an intricate display – the interior is just as impressive.
+OK, so there are a few places across the globe that stock Fortnum & Mason’s tea, but nothing comes close to visiting their London store.
+Situated a stone’s throw from Piccadilly Circus, the shop has a wonderful clock that chimes every 15 minutes and again on the hour with an intricate display — and the interior is just as impressive.

 3. An Oyster Card

 Something you will probably need to get around the city, an oyster card is unique to London and a wonderful souvenir to remind you of your time here.